Mayhoffer Property Update

 - A development application has not been submitted to the County at this time.
 Visit this link for more information about the County’s land use process and zoning regulations.

 - Empire LLC representatives suggested they might install a hydraulic fracturing (fracking) well on the property.
 However, there was a moratorium in Boulder County on new applications for oil and gas development.
-This moratorium is set to expire on May 1, 2017.
+This moratorium expired on May 1, 2017.
 Any new oil and gas development applications filed after May 1, 2017 will require Special Use Review by Boulder County.
 To read more about the County’s new oil and gas regulations, visit this link or the County’s website.
 At this link you will find an interactive map of oil and gas facilities in Boulder County.

 - The IGA also states, “In the event the Parties [Boulder County, Louisville and Lafayette] agree that any such parcel should be acquired, Boulder County shall pay one-half of the cost of such acquisition, with Lafayette and Louisville paying equal shares of the remainder of the acquisition cost.”
 A purchase agreement must be reached with the property owner before this can happen.